shreethaanu/FindAtoms/README.md

 # FindAtoms
-A community gathering app based on the hobbies app
+A community gathering app based on the hobbies